BorisMolch/pfrontend-temp/content/blog/big-in-japan-patchworld-is-at-the-tokyo-game-show.md

 ---

-_template: blog_post
+author : "PatchXR"
+ctalink : ""
+ctatext : ""
+date : 2022-09-12T06:00:00Z
+description : "We’re bringing our fantastic musical worlds to the XR/AR area at Tokyo Game Show - and that’s just the beginning of Patch’s plans for Japan." image : "/uploads/tokyogameshow.jpg" slug : "" title : "Big in Japan: PatchWorld is in person at the Tokyo Game Show" type : "post"

 ---

-+++
-author = "PatchXR"
-ctalink = ""
-ctatext = ""
-date = 2022-09-12T06:00:00Z
-description = "We’re bringing our fantastic musical worlds to the XR/AR area at Tokyo Game Show - and that’s just the beginning of Patch’s plans for Japan." image = "/uploads/tokyogameshow.jpg" slug = "" title = "Big in Japan: PatchWorld is in person at the Tokyo Game Show" type = "post"

-+++
 ![tokyo Gameshow 2022 poster](/uploads/tokyogameshow.jpg)

 Tokyo Game Show is back to an in-person, physical experience from September 15 - 19.
 And Hot on the heels of a fast-paced series of summer updates and the launch on the Meta Quest Store, Patch will be there.
 It’s the beginning of expanded involvement in Japan, including a Patchathon at the renowned audiovisual festival MUTEK Japan later this year and the addition of Koki Sugiyama to our team.